JBTastic/TerminalWordle/README.md

 # Wordle in the terminal!

+WARNING!
+This game may not work in Windows right now because of file paths using "\\" in Windows instead of "/".
+You could either just change the paths in the code and then compile yourself or wait until I release a fix for Windows users.

 This is Wordle, but in the terminal, written in Kotlin!

 This project only contains Kotlin source files that are compiled into an executable `.jar` file.